 However, we can generally assume that:

-But that isn’t always the case, and DTG printing isn’t always the best way to achieve softer prints.
+But that isn’t always the case – and DTG printing isn’t always the best way to achieve softer prints.

 Screen printing has a lot of setup and breakdown involved.
-To overcome the cost of creating screens and then setting up those screens on press (as well as breaking down and reclaiming the screens), screen printers need to print a certain quantity of shirts to make the job profitable.
-This “break-even point” varies from business to business, but a common industry minimum is 24 t-shirts.
+To overcome the cost of creating screens and then setting up those screens on press (as well as breaking down and reclaiming the screens), screen printers need to print a lot of shirts to make the job profitable.
+This “break-even point” varies, but a common industry minimum is 24 t-shirts.
 However, screen printing is incredibly efficient at high volumes.

-The "cost curve" for DTG printing is very low initially – you can quickly print 1 to 12 garments.
+DTG printing is inefficient at high volumes.
+DTG printing is profitable and easy for 1 to 12 garments.
 There’s almost no question that a DTG printer will be faster for printing just one shirt.
 However, once you need more than 24 garments, screen printing becomes exponentially faster and more profitable – while DTG printing stays at the same level of production and profitability.

 One way to get around this is to do a “pod printing” setup.